 - Oh.
 OK.
 Thanks.
 Who taught who there?
 Note to self: don’t judge.

 - I’ll do one more loop of the harbour and then see if everyone has finished.

 - Hang on.
 Stop the bus.
 Fit dad alert!!
 Damn.

-- Bloody comparison is the thief of joy though.
-Now not sure fit dad is so fit and might even only be run-of-the-mill dad.
+- Ah, now I’m closer – not sure fit dad is so fit and might even only be run-of-the-mill dad.
 Damn.